IraAga/ABTG/README.md

         $duration > 60

-Given the 'app_name' that use to generate some king of audio output And 'duration' value representng the overall length of the procedure
+Given the 'app_name' that use to generate some king of audio output and 'duration' value representng the overall length of the procedure

 ###### (!)
 NOTE (!)
 IF you want to use this script you must first fix the coordinates that xdotool